 - Storage: For a brief sentence, the alcohol preservation in lemon extract makes it have a longer shelf life than lemon juice.

 How Do I Make The Lemon Juice?

 Making lemon juice is easy as you say those two words.
 Usually, lemon juice is a composition of water, sugar, citric acid, and a little amino acid.
 You’ll need to check whether lemons get spoiled, and then start squeezing the lemon to make lemon juice.

 You can have the lemon juice just by squeezing the pure lemons for their water for a homemade version of it.
 Use a good squeezer for lemons if you want to maximize the amount of juice and speed up the process.
 Otherwise, squeezing by hand is also an acceptable choice.

-Based on your convenience, pure lemon juice made at home can be used for cooking, baking, cleaning.
-Or, you can have a tropical drink by mixing it with water, sugar, and ice cubes.
+If you don’t like pure lemon juice, you can turn it into a tropical drink by mixing it with water, sugar, and ice cubes.

 Do I Make Lemon Extract In The Same Way?